-- What will the ‘arrivals process’ look like for the Syrian refugees?
+- What does the arrivals process look like for sponsored refugees?

 - Where can I find short-term housing?

-- Will the Syrian Refugees be eligible for OHIP immediately?
+- Will the Refugees be eligible for OHIP immediately?

-- What is the difference between IFH and OHIP and which one should the refugees apply for?
+- What is the difference between IFHP and OHIP and which one should the refugees apply for?

-- Are sponsored refugees eligible for Settlement Services?
+- Are privately sponsored refugees eligible for settlement services?

 - Are there free Adult English as a Second Language (ESL) programs available?

-- Will the children get ESL instruction in school?
+- Will the children get English as a Second Language (ESL) instruction in school?

 - What does ‘social support requirements’ mean for sponsors?

-- What social benefits are sponsored refugees entitled to?
+- What social benefits are sponsored refugees eligible for?

 - Where can I find forms for the social benefits and programs?

-- Where can I find information in Arabic?
+- Where can I find information in different languages?

-- How can the Syrian refugees get their documents translated?
+- How can the refugees get their documents translated?